Daffodil Festival

 Middle Run Daffodils

-Wander through the golden daffodils at Middle Run.
+Pack your gumboots to wander through the golden daffodils at Middle Run.
 Access is by free bus only – no private vehicles permitted.
-Pick-your-own, bunches are $5 with proceeds going to Plunket and Wellington Free Ambulance.
+Pick-your-own, bunches are $5 (you can pay by cash or EFTPOS) with proceeds going to Plunket and Wellington Free Ambulance.

 Entertainment